nis00021/Niina_Jarnstrom_Testing_Project/readme.md

-This is testing project for the cource Fundementals of Software Testing in Laurea made by Niina Järnström.
+This is testing project for the course Fundementals of Software Testing in Laurea made by Niina Järnström.